Superradiant detection of microscopic optical dipolar interactions: Pair-wise dipolar dephasing induced spin-wave decay

 More precisely, we start from the probability distribution of nearest neighbors in a random gas of density $\rho$ \cite{daley2003introduction},

 which gives the probability of finding the closest neighbor at a position $\mathbf{r}$ (such that $\int d^{3}\mathbf{r} f^{(2)}(\mathbf{r})=1$), given one atom at the origin.
-Within the approximations stated above and further assigning to each close-by pair a frequency $\omega_{+}(\mathbf{r})$ in the symmetric branch, the spin wave survival ratio is formally given by
+Within the approximations stated above and further assigning to each atom in a close-by pair a frequency $\omega_{\pm}(\mathbf{r})$, the spin wave survival ratio is formally given by

 Here, as we are primarily interested in the short-distance and high-frequency contribution of particularly nearby pairs, we need not impose any specific distance cutoff~(\textit{e.g.}, $r<k_0^{-1}$) in the integral.